rosaParvum/SlackBot/README.md

 # SlackBot
-A python package built for writing SlackBots
+A python package built for writing bots for the messaging platform Slack